mb-14/mb-14.github.io/_posts/2019-02-19-word-embeddings-js.md

 To better understand how product quantization works, you should definitely read Chris McCormick's tutorial about product quantizers: <a href="http://mccormickml.com/2017/10/13/product-quantizer-tutorial-part-1/" target="_blank">http://mccormickml.com/2017/10/13/product-quantizer-tutorial-part-1/</a>

-We're going to use python's [pqkmeans](https://github.com/DwangoMediaVillage/pqkmeans) library to compute our database of centroids and assign centroid IDs for each word.
+We're going to use python's [pqkmeans](https://github.com/DwangoMediaVillage/pqkmeans) library to generate our database of centroids and assign centroid IDs for each word.
 Each word vector of 150D (after PCA) will be transformed to a compressed representation of 30 centroid IDs.

 ```python
 import pqkmeans